 A: Sure.
 I’ve been a full-time agent since 2006, and I was first inspired by the experience and excitement of buying my own home which seemed like I was setting myself up for such a bright future.
 I wanted to help others and impact their world in an uplifting way.
 It’s great to have a career that can make a positive difference in people’s lives.
 At this point, 95% of my business comes from referrals, so I must be doing something right ^_^.

 A: I went to seminars all over the country, listened to webinars and podcasts, took classes (probably triple the classes needed for continuing education credits), read a library of books, and picked the brains of gurus and experts.
 I learned to focus, take things to the next level and approach the industry as a business from a number of fabulous mentors along the way.
 I found that people like to share their knowledge when they know you are eager to learn.
 I also learned a lot by trial and error.
-And error can effectively teach lessons that you remember!
+And errors can effectively teach lessons that you remember!